 For some entomologists, an apparent paradox exists: Despite choosing a career working with insects, they exhibit negative feelings toward spiders which range from mild disgust to extreme arachnophobia.

-An article in the next issue of American Entomologist features the results of a survey involving 41 arachnophobic entomologists who were asked questions about their fear of spiders.
+An article in American Entomologist features the results of a survey involving 41 arachnophobic entomologists who were asked questions about their fear of spiders.
 Although most entomologists had low scores (indicating mild disgust or mild fear), they still claimed to react differently to spiders than to insects.
 On the other end of the spectrum, some respondents scored in the clinically arachnophobic range and react to spiders in an almost debilitating manner.

 Some of the arachnophobic and arachno-adverse entomologists developed their negative feelings toward spiders in childhood, well before choosing a career in entomology.
 These feelings were not overcome in adulthood.

 “The results of the study show that arachno-adverse entomologists share with arachnophobes in the general public both the development of response and the dislike of many of the behavioral, physical, and aesthetic aspects of spiders,” said Rick Vetter, author of the article.
 “Paradoxically, I found that despite the great morphological diversity that insects exhibit and despite years of professional exposure to insects, these entomologists do not assimilate spiders into the broad arthropod morphological scheme.
 However, for the most part these entomologists realized that their feelings could not be rationally explained.
 Through the mere existence of the study, several of them took solace in learning that they were not alone with their negative spider feelings.”